BMajnu/MagicInput/README.md

 - Logs: `MagicInput/debug.log` and `MagicInput/magicinput.log`.
 - Prompts: `MagicInput/MagicInput Prompt.txt` (latest), `MagicInput/Prompts Archive.txt` (history).
 - Attachments: files added are copied into the app data folder and referenced in the prompt.
+- Attachment path handling: inline mentions in the prompt use relative paths for readability, while the app uses absolute file paths internally when reading and sending attachments to AI APIs.

 ## Troubleshooting